HKOLWD/AlexaForce/README.md

 ![alt text](https://alexaforce-sdk-dev-ed--c.eu8.content.force.com/servlet/servlet.ImageServer?id=0150N000006TBXz&oid=00D0N000000h00x "Sample Skill")

-Enabling Debug Mode will generate log entries per request in the custom object Request_Log__c.
+Enabling ***Debug Mode*** will generate log entries per request in the custom object Request_Log__c.
 Each Request_Log__c has several child Log_Entry__c records containing information about the conversation.
 In your APEX class you can add logs yourself using the method createLog(String title, String message).
 Debug Mode must be enabled for createLog(String title, String msg) to actually output something!

-Perform Security Checks is only required when you want to submit your skill for Certification.
+***Perform Security Checks*** is only required when you want to submit your skill for Certification.
 If you do, be aware that the current security checks are being performed on an unauthenticated Heroku.com endpoint (https://alexa-verifier.herokuapp.com/verify).
 The endpoint may be suspended at any time and no support is provided.
 You will have to take my word it's not storing any of the data passed to it.
 Unfortunately, Salesforce does not appear to be able to validate the certificate using APEX.

 The good news is: You can host your own verification endpoint!
 To do so, you will need to implement the checks that are defined here: https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-a-web-service.html.
 Take note that your endpoint does not need to perform the URL testing defined (port, path, host), AlexaForce does this part!

 If you have your own verification endpoint, configure the endpoint appropriately in the custom meta data entry.
 You must also add this endpoint in Salesforce as a Remote Site in the Setup menu, at Administer -> Security Controls -> Remote Site Settings.
 An example of the required verification REST service is included in this git repo (alexa-verifier), in Node.js.

+AlexaForce supports authentication with a fixed or generated (by APEX) Bearer token, sent to the verification service as Authorisation header.
+For more information, see the [Token Provider Documentation](docs/TokenGenerator.md)

 # Test!
 Your skill should now work.
 Enable the skill in your companion app.
 This companion app is also available in your browser, under Alexa -> Alexa Voice Service in the Amazon Developer portal.